openedx-unsupported/devstack/README.rst

 3. Start the services.
 This command will mount the repositories under the DEVSTACK\_WORKSPACE directory.

-   *Note: it may take up to 60 seconds for the LMS to start*
+   *Note: it may take up to 60 seconds for the LMS to start, even after the ``dev.up`` command outputs "done".*

    Default